-A device is any asset taking in sensor data and transmitting said data through a connection protocol to Ubidots' cloud.
+A Ubidots' device is a virtual representation of a data-source or simply, an asset taking sensor data and transmitting said data through a connection protocol to Ubidots' cloud.
 Click here for current firmware examples and tutorials for connecting your device to Ubidots.

 All devices are different, but the standard setup on any device entails:

-- Filling parameters for authentication and connection such as a token (i.e. the unique ID for each account or user), device label, variable label (i.e. devices and variables identifiers or names in Ubidots), Wi-Fi SSID, or Wi-Fi password, depending on the device and requirements.
+- Filling parameters for authentication and connection such as a TOKEN (i.e. the unique ID for each account or user), device and variable labels (i.e. devices and variables unique identifiers in Ubidots), Wi-Fi SSID and Password, depending on the device and the requirements.

 - Making API request (i.e a call from a device to the web server).
 Ubidots’ libraries spare the need to manually make these requests.
-However, if you’re working with a device we aren’t currently supporting, you can choose a connectivity protocol such as MQTT or HTTP to make a request.
+However, if you’re working with a device not currently in the list of supported hardware, you can choose a connectivity protocol such as MQTT or HTTP and make a request using the API accordingly.

 – Default - raw data coming from devices (people counted).